scm-manager/website/content/posts/2020-12-17-scm-manager-2-12-0/index.md

 Dear SCM-Manager community,

 two weeks have passed, and again we have another SCM-Manager release: 2.12.0.
-We have three gifts for you, and one for us:
+We have four gifts for you, and one for us:
 Those of you using Mercurial can expect a much more simple setup, SVN users can now import SVN dumps, and all of you together can use a feature known from 1.x again: the archived repository.
+Last but not least you now can create links for specific code lines in the source view.
 And of course we fixed some bugs, for example an error when you wanted to take a look at files with non-ascii characters in their names.

 ## Mercurial